SNP annotation: Comparison of variant annotation tools

 A large number of variant annotation tools are available for variant annotation.
-The annotation by different tools does not alway agree amongst each other, as the defined rules for data handling differ between applications.
+The annotation by different tools does not always agree amongst each other, as the defined rules for data handling differ between applications.
 It is frankly impossible to perform a perfect comparison of the available tools.
 Not all tools have the same input and output nor the same functionality.
 Below is a table of major annotation tools and their functional area.

 Application

 Different annotations capture diverse aspects of variant function.
 Simultaneous use of multiple, varied functional annotations could improve rare variants association analysis power of whole exome and whole genome sequencing studies.
 Some tools have been developed to enable functionally-informed phenotype-genotype association analysis for common and rare variants by incorporating functional annotations in biobank-scale cohorts.

 Conclusions

 The next generation of SNP annotation webservers can take advantage of the growing amount of data in core bioinformatics resources and use intelligent agents to fetch data from different sources as needed.
-From a user’s point of view, it is more efficient to submit a set of SNPs and receive results in a single step, which makes meta-servers the most attractive choice.
-However, if SNP annotation tools deliver heterogeneous data covering sequence, structure, regulation, pathways, etc., they must also provide frameworks for integrating data into a decision algorithms, and quantitative confidence measures so users can assess which data are relevant and which are not.
+From a user's point of view, it is more efficient to submit a set of SNPs and receive results in a single step, which makes meta-servers the most attractive choice.However, if SNP annotation tools deliver heterogeneous data covering sequence, structure, regulation, pathways, etc., they must also provide frameworks for integrating data into a decision algorithms, and quantitative confidence measures so users can assess which data are relevant and which are not.